Check out these rabbit games. What, you say? Rabbits like to play? They sure do! You should definitely set aside playtime and games with your rabbit.

 There are a lot of cute, inexpensive rabbit toys available like this treat ball.
 Sometimes all you need is something simple.
 Grab something from around the house and put it in your rabbit’s enclosure while you’re gone.
 Suggestions include a cardboard carton, a paper towel roll, or a solid plastic baby toy.
 Your pet will keep himself busy and entertained, and his mind occupied, for hours.

-Playing games is a great way for you and your kids to bond with rabbit and to get your pet the mental and physical stimulation he needs.
+Playing games is a great way for you and your family to bond with your rabbit and to get your sweet fluffy pet the mental and physical stimulation he needs.
 A busy rabbit is a happy rabbit!